Columbia-ICSL/FeverScreening-Edge/README.md

 ## Setup the edge
+* Get start on Jetson nano.
+This step may take about 20 minutes.

+  * <a href="https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit" target="_blank">Preparation for Jetson Nano 2GB Developer Kit</a>.
+    1. Download images for <a href="https://developer.nvidia.com/jetson-nano-2gb-sd-card-image">Jetson Nano 2GB Developer Kit SD Card Image</a>.
+    2. Write the image to your microSD card according to your operating system.

+  * <a href="https://developer.nvidia.com/embedded/learn/getting-started-jetson" target="_blank">Other versions of Jetson Nano can be found here</a>.

 * hardware
+  * You need a male usb to female usb-c cable adapter(<a href="https://www.amazon.com/5inch-USB-3-1-Adapter-Pack/dp/B087R1GZ1Q/" target="_blank">Link</a>), ethenet cable or network interface card, a display, mouse and keyboard.

-Plug in a ethernet cable to Jetson Nano and power it on.
-Then one can either connect a external display to the Jetson Nano or ssh into it.
+Plug in a ethernet cable to Jetson Nano, and connect mouse, keyboard and monitor to it, then power it on.
+You will be asked to setup the system configuration, you can select default options.
-Power on the Flir One Pro and connect it to the Jetson Nano.

 * software
 run the following command in the Jetson Nano prompt\